 In phase 1 a basic understanding of khipu was achieved.
 This involves five steps.

-In Phase 2 I will attempt to identify and reproduce studies of existing khipu, such as Lockes UR166, or Urton's Calendar Khipu, the Ascher's analyses of the Ascher khipus, Medrano's analyses, the Pleiades star chart, etc. This will give a flavor for the types of analyses and analytical tools needed to do more decipherment.
+Phase 2 of this project (now underway) is an exploration of existing work in khipu analysis.
+In this phase, I will attempt to identify and reproduce studies of existing khipu, such as Lockes UR166, or Urton's Calendar Khipu, the Ascher's analyses of the Ascher khipus, Medrano's analyses, the Pleiades star chart, etc. This journey will provide the smorgasboard of analyses types and analytical tools needed to do more decipherment.

 In Phase 3 modern NLP techniques will be applied to the Khipu.

 There is an old joke.
 Stupid scientist does an experiment with a frog.

 Jump Froggy! he says.
 Frog jumps.
 Stupid scientist cuts off one leg.